radiac/django-tagulous/docs/models/tag_trees.rst

 ``label``
 ~~~~~~~~~
-A read-only property which returns the name of the tag without its ancestors.
+A ``CharField`` containing the name of the tag without its ancestors.

 Example: a tag named ``Animal/Mammal/Cat`` has the label ``Cat``